What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 • thrombocytopenia.

-Due to the low immune response of the body that has developed as a result of this disease, children with hemophilia often develop various complications with age.
+Due to the low immune response of the body that developed as a result of this disease, children with hemophilia often develop various types of complications with age.

 Symptoms of the disease in women